-Unit Size Household Composition Two (2) bedrooms One (1) adult or one couple Adult/couple plus one (1) child Adult/couple plus two (2) children of the same sex Three (3) bedrooms One (1) adult or one couple plus two (2) children of opposite sex Adult/couple plus three (3) children Adult/couple plus four (4) children (two (2) boys and two (2) girls) Four (4) bedrooms 1 adult or one couple plus four or five children
+Unit Size Household Composition Two (2) bedrooms • Adult/couple plus one One (1) adult or one couple Adult/couple plus one (1) child Adult/couple plus two (2) children of the same sex Three bedrooms (3) One (1) adult or one couple plus two (2) children of opposite sex Adult/couple plus three (3) children

-39 Circumstances where a household size or composition is expected to change during program-sponsored construction may be considered for unit size based on anticipated circumstances at construction completion.
+41 Circumstances where a household size or composition is expected to change during program-sponsored construction may be considered for unit size based on anticipated circumstances at construction completion.
 Circumstance changes are limited to minor children reaching adulthood, birth, adoption, or other gained custody of a child, impending divorce, or separation.
 For example, suppose a household expects the birth or adoption of a child.
 In that case, the child may be considered part of the household, even if they are not born at the time of pre-award determination.